hogivano/ahp/readme.md

 ## AHP (ANALYTICAL HIERARCHY PROCESS)

-Simple Web App for testing algorith of AHP
+Simple Web App for testing algorithm of AHP using laravel framework